UK retailers report sharpest upturn since 2018 - CBI

-British retailers reported the sharpest upturn in sales since 2018 this month as non-essential began to reopen after months of closure, adding to signs of an economic rebound as COVID restrictions ease, a survey showed on Tuesday.
+LONDON, April 27 (Reuters) - British retailers reported the sharpest upturn in sales since 2018 this month as non-essential shops in England and Wales began to reopen after more than three months of closure due to COVID restrictions, a survey showed on Tuesday.

 The Confederation of British Industry said its monthly retail sales volume balance jumped to +20 in April from -45 in March, its highest level since September 2018.